History of medieval Arabic and Western European domes: Kingdom of France and the Angevin Empire

-The cathedral of S. Front at Périgueux was built c.
-1125–1150 and derives its five-domed cruciform plan ultimately from the Church of the Holy Apostles in Constantinople.
+The cathedral of S. Front at Périgueux was built around 1125–1150 and derives its five-domed cruciform plan ultimately from the Church of the Holy Apostles in Constantinople.
 One of the domes covers part of the choir, the rest of which is covered by a barrel vault and apse half-dome, although most domed churches in the region used only a barrel vault and apse half-dome for the choir.
 The domes differ from normal Byzantine practice in the use of stone, rather than a lighter material such as brick, and that difference may help explain the other differences, such as the domes being slightly pointed and at least semicircular, rather than segmental, springing from a distance set back from the circle formed by the pendentives, rather than directly from the circle, and resting on pendentives with complex curves that begin at the lower side of the supporting arch voussoirs, rather than quarter-circle pendentives beginning at the upper side.
 The S. Front domes had dressed stone only on the lowest levels prior to alterations by Paul Abadie in the 19th century.
-The lanterns on the domes at Souillac were likewise added by 19th century restoration.
-There are indications that the domes were originally covered by a wooden roof.
+The alterations included replacing the original pendentive masonry and the rough courses of stone in the domes.
+There was a wooden roof covering the domes from about 1760, but originally the domes were visible externally and covered by tiles.

+Twelfth century examples include the Saint Nicolas Church of Trémolat, Church of Saint Mary of Bourg-des-Maisons, Saint Pierre-aux-Liens Church in Allemans, Church of Notre-Dame-de-l'Assomption in Verteillac, and Saint Timothée Church in Paussac.
+Other examples include the church of Cherval, which has four domes covering its 27 meter by 5.3 meter interior, the church of Notre-Dame de Bourg-du-Bost, whose later painted decoration dates from the 14th-16th centuries, and the more typical church of Saint-Martial-Viveyrol.
+Churches in Perigord and Saintonge with a file of domes built between roughly 1160 and 1180 include Boschaud Abbey, La Tenaille Abbey, Abbey of Our Lady of the Assumption of Châtres, Sablonceaux Abbey, Saint-Romain Church of Saint-Romain-de-Benet, Collegiate Church of Saint-Émilion, and Saint-Martin Church of Gensac-la-Pallue.

 Gothic rib vaulting superseded the use of domes in south-west France after the 12th century.
 The church at Saint-Avit-Sénieur appears to have been designed for domes but they may never have been built.
 The nave is covered instead by ribbed Angevin style vaults.
-The "domical shape of Angevin vaults", like those seen in Angers Cathedral, may be due to the influence of Romanesque domed churches.
+The "domical shape of Angevin vaults", like those seen in Angers Cathedral, may be due to the influence of the Romanesque domed churches.
 The foundations of Bordeaux Cathedral indicate that it originally had a nave covered with a line of three domes like those of Angoulême Cathedral but it was rebuilt in the 13th century with a vaulted ceiling.
+Saintes Cathedral may also have originally had domes over its nave.